krithi14hue/R-covid-analysis/README.md

-🦠 COVID-19 Data Visualization in
+🦠 COVID-19 Data Visualization in R programming

 Overview
 This project visualizes synthetic COVID-19 data using R and `ggplot2`.
 It creates a bar plot showing the number of entries recorded per location.